cpacker/MemGPT/README.md

   print the current contents of agent memory
 /pop
   undo the last message in the conversation
-/heartbeat
+/rethink <text>
-  send a heartbeat system message to the agent /memorywarning
+  will replace the inner dialog of the last assistant message with the <text> to help shaping the conversation /rewrite will replace the last assistant answer with the given text to correct or force the answer /heartbeat send a heartbeat system message to the agent /memorywarning